shanku01/100-Days-of-React/README.md

 "Components are abstract this means neither parents nor childs know about component's state "

 "Data flow in unidirection Top-Down "

+##Day 3

+#Handling Events
+React events are named using camelCase, rather than lowercase.
+With JSX you pass a function as the event handler, rather than a string.

+<button onClick={onClick}>click me</button>

+"Default value is prevented by event.preventDefault();"

+"In class component you have to bind event Listner with 'this' "
+<button onClick={this.onclick}>click me <button>

+#passing arguments with event
+<button onClick={this.onclick.bind(this,param)}>click me <button>

+"If you don't bind pramameter you will get unwanted results"

+##Conditional Rendering
+You can choose what do you want to render and what you want to encapsulate.

+"Note Functions are not valid as react child"

+true && expression always evaluates to expression, and false && expression always evaluates to false.

+#preventing from rendering
+return null instead of its render output.

+Returning null from a component’s render method does not affect the firing of the component’s lifecycle methods.
+For instance componentDidUpdate will still be called.